Nutcracker by Patrice Bart after Marius Petipa, music by Tchaikovsky

 Following the success of The Sleeping Beauty in 1890, Tchaikovsky received a commission for a new ballet from the director of the Imperial Theatres, Ivan Vsevolozhsky.
 Tchaikovsky decided to partner up once again with the great choreographer Marius Petipa, an artistic partnership that gave birth to a genuine masterpiece: The Nutcracker.
 This ballet is rightly one of the most popular ballets in the repertoire, a work revisited by successive generations of dancers and choreographers.
 The exceptional marriage of music and choreography is combined with the irresistable charm of The Nutcracker's plot: inspired by E.T.A.
 Hoffmann's story, the ballet takes audiences along on a young girl's extraordinary adventures, participating in fastastical battles between mice and gingerbread soldiers and journeying to a magical castle.

-In this production from 1999, the Soloists and the Ballet of the Deutsche Staatsoper Berlin give life to the different characters of this fairytale-like story.
-They are accompanied by the musicians of the Staatskapelle Berlin, under the baton of Daniel Barenboim.
+In this 1999 production, the soloists and ballet company of the Deutsche Staatsoper Berlin are accompanied by the musicians of the Staatskapelle Berlin under the baton of Daniel Barenboim.

-© Photo: Elliott
+Photo © Elliott